-HydroThane STP® BSP stands for Biological deSulphurization Process and is a simple biological process that removes hydrogen sulphide (H2S) from the biogas without the use of chemicals.
+HydroThane STP® BSP stands for Biological DeSulphurisation Process and is a simple biological process that removes hydrogen sulphide (H2S) from the biogas without the use of chemicals.

 The biogas is fed into vertical column(s) with a packing media in counter current flow, the BSP process can be seen as a combination of a conventional chemical scrubber and a biological trickling filter.

-The HydroThane STP® BSP is designed in a closed reactor system and reduces the odour, toxicity, and corrosiveness of the biogas.
+The HydroThane STP® BSP is designed in a closed reactor system and reduces the odor, toxicity and corrosiveness of the biogas.

 The characteristics of the HydroThane STP® BSP process are: